ibm-cloud-docs/loadbalancer-service/faqs.md

 {: #faqs-cannot-see-metrics}
 {: faq}

 Monitoring metrics are not available for existing load balancers after linking the accounts.
-You must re-create the load balancers or contact IBM Support.
+Re-create the load balancers or contact IBM Support.
 Monitoring metrics for newly created load balancers is available.

 ## Are the load balancer IP addresses fixed?
 {: #fixedip}